 66. Occupation Certificate Modified under DA0350/2022 (Part 2) DAM0043/2024

-Compliance with all conditions of Parts A to E must be verified by the Principal Certifier prior to issue of a final Occupation Certificate.
+Compliance with all relevant conditions of Parts A to E must be verified by the Principal Certifier prior to issue of the relevant final Occupation Certificate.
 The building must not be used until the Principal Certifier issues an Occupation Certificate.

 67. Section 73 Certificate